sujitpaul410/Shiva-The-Lord/README.md

 # Shiva: The Lord

-Shiva: The Lord is a 2D platformer game developed with Raylib framework in C.
+Shiva: The Lord is a 2D infinte runner game developed with Raylib framework in C.